thenulldev/portfolio/README.md

 ```

 This command will:
-- Build the Next.js application using OpenNext
+- 🏗️ Build the Next.js application using OpenNext
-- Deploy it to Cloudflare Workers
+- ☁️ Deploy it to Cloudflare Workers
-- Make it available at your configured domain
+- 🌍 Make it available at your configured domain

-### Environment Variables
+### 🔧 Environment Variables

 The application uses the following external APIs:
-- **Credly API**: For fetching certifications and skills
+- **🏆 Credly API**: For fetching certifications and skills
-- **Microsoft Learn API**: For fetching learning progress
+- **📚 Microsoft Learn API**: For fetching learning progress

 No API keys are required as these are public endpoints.

-## Project Structure
+## 📁 Project Structure

 ```
 src/